How to Install MySQL 8.0 on Ubuntu 24.04 and 22.04

 Symptom: E: Unable to locate package mysql-community-server when running sudo apt install mysql-community-server

-Solution: The MySQL repository either wasn’t imported correctly or the APT cache wasn’t refreshed.
-Verify the repository file exists:
+Solution: The MySQL repository either was not imported correctly, the APT cache was not refreshed, or the system is using an unsupported release such as Ubuntu 26.04.
+Verify the repository file first:

 cat /etc/apt/sources.list.d/mysql.sources